igrishaev/pg2/README.md

 [{:name "Ivan", :id 1}]
 ~~~

-Both `query` and `execute` accept not SELECT only but literally everything:
+Both `query` and `execute` accept not `SELECT` only but literally everything:
 inserting, updating, creating a table, an index, and more.
 You can build
 combinations like `INSERT ...
 FROM SELECT` or `UPDATE ...
 FROM DELETE` to
-perform complex logic in one atomic query.
+perform complex logic in a single atomic query.

 ### HoneySQL options

-Any HoneySQL-specific option might be passed via the `:honey` parameter in the
+Any HoneySQL-specific parameter might be passed through the `:honey` submap in
 options.
-Below, we use the `:params` map to refer to parameters using the
+Below, we pass the `:params` map to use the `[:param ...]`
-`[:param ...]` syntax.
-Also, we produce pretty-formatted SQL query for better
+syntax.
+Also, we produce a pretty-formatted SQL for better logs:
-reading in logs:

 ~~~clojure
 (pgh/execute conn